 If the solutions above are failing you, this final idea is sure to do the trick.
 The US has strict laws in place designed to protect elderly people from exploitation, enabling the police to get involved when needed.
 This makes it easier to get help when you’re struggling with exploitation within your family.

-Of course, before you go to the police, it will always make sense to talk to a lawyer about the issue you’re facing.
+Of course, before you go to the police, it will always make sense to talk to a lawyer for legal advice.
 If your sibling has power of attorney over your parents, transferring this into your name or removing it completely could be a good route to take.
 Your parents will have the power to do this at any time.

 If the exploitation isn’t coming as theft and you worry that your parents can look after their money, you could seek power of attorney for yourself.
 This would make it impossible for your sibling to access your parent’s finances without your permission.